douglascybersec/AutomaticIPv4-Calculator/README.md

    **Python Script for customization**

-   To explore and customize the pythonautoipv4.py that contains the logic for subnetting calculations, allowing you to adapt it for your specific needs or integrate it into other projects.
-Feel free to fork this repository and experiment with the code. and also you cann credit me if you don't mind.
+   To explore and customize the code use the python file **autoipv4.py** that contains the logic for subnetting calculations, allowing you to adapt it for your specific needs or integrate it into other projects.
+Feel free to fork this repository and experiment with the code. and also you can credit me if you don't mind.

 ## **Feedback and Contributions**

 I believe in the power of collaboration.
 If you have ideas for improvements, find bugs, or want to contribute to the project, please open an issue or submit a pull request on the
-GitHub repository. you can also use the application to senf me a feedback.
+GitHub repository. you can also use the application to send me a feedback.
 I will definitely receive it and get back to you.
 Your feedback and contributions are highly apprreciated and help make this handy tool for Network designers even better.